Office of Elementary and Secondary Education, Department of Education.

 “A well-implemented community school leads to improvement in student and school outcomes and contributes to meeting the educational needs of low-achieving students in high-poverty schools.
 Strong research reinforces the efficacy of integrated student supports, expanded learning time and opportunities, and family and community engagement as intervention strategies.”

 Over the last decade, the field has observed a wide range of practices coordinated and implemented in full-service community schools.
-Assuming strong social capital, stable leadership, and a strong instructional program, full-service community schools have been associated with improved attendance, student achievement, and student behavior and youth development.
+In a January 2020 study of New York City community schools by the Rand Corporation, assuming strong social capital, stable leadership, and a strong instructional program, community schools have been associated with improved attendance, on-time grade progression, student achievement in math, and fewer disciplinary incidents.

 This priority is:

-Eligible entities that will serve two or more full-service community schools eligible for a schoolwide program (as defined in this notice) under section 1114(b) of the ESEA as part of a community- or district-wide strategy.
+Eligible entities that will serve a minimum of two or more full-service community schools eligible for a schoolwide program (as defined in this notice) under section 1114(b) of the ESEA as part of a community- or district-wide strategy.

-Competitive Preference Priorities: For FY 2019, and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are competitive preference priorities.
+Competitive Preference Priorities: For FY 2021, and any subsequent year in which we make awards from the list of unfunded applications from this competition, these priorities are competitive preference priorities.
 Under 34 CFR 75.105(c)(2)(i), we award an additional two points to an application that meets Competitive Preference Priority 1, and we award an additional point to an application that meets Competitive Preference Priority 2.
 We award an additional point to an application that meets Competitive Preference Priority 3, and an additional five points to an application that meets Competitive Preference Priority 4.
 An applicant may receive a maximum of nine competitive preference priority points.
 Applicants may apply under any, all, or none of the competitive preference priorities.
-Applicants must identify the priorities they are seeking points for in order to receive those points.
+Applicants must identify under Quality of the Project Design the priorities they are addressing in order to receive those points.

 These priorities are: